rekit-group/rekit-game/workspace/ragnarok/readme.md

 ### Explanation
 [ ] Means currently not in work
-[-] Means currently beeing worked at
+[-] Means currently being worked at
 [x] Means done, will be removed later

 ### List